 Common Pests and Other Problems for Gladiolus

-The most common pest that affects gladiolus plants is the thrip.
+The most common pest that affects gladiolus plants is thrips.
 These pests feed on the flowers and leaves of the plant, causing streaking and discoloring of the flowers and leaves.
 Unfortunately, they overwinter on corms, so the insects will return the following year if left untreated.
 If you believe your plants may be infected with thrips, spray the plants with insecticidal soap as soon as possible.

 Common Diseases for Gladiolus

-Unfortunately, gladioli are prone to a number of viruses.
+Unfortunately, gladioli are prone to a number of diseases.
 These can include fusarium wilt, aster yellows and various but difficult to distinguish plant viruses.
 Fusarium wilt lives and spreads in the soil, but if the disease infects any corms being stored for winter, it could spread.
-This is why it's important to dispose of any diseased plants or corms as soon as you discover them and treat the remaining corms with fungicide before storing.
+This is why it's important to dispose of any diseased plants or corms as soon as you discover them and treat the remaining corms with a fungicide before storing.
 Infected plants may have yellowed and drooping leaves as well as stunted growth.
 Infected corms may have spots, yellowing, lesions or dry rot.

 Aster yellows is spread by leafhoppers and causes stunted growth, deformed blooms and green petals.
 Infected plants must be removed and destroyed, but it's also important to remove any weeds in the area that could also harbor the disease.